philipsdyoo/bingo/README.md

 # bingo
-Create custom and interactive BINGO boards
+## Create custom and interactive BINGO boards

+Great for streams, group game nights, and more!

 Still a work in progress.
-Coming soon!
+Finished version coming soon!

+New features are being thought of and implemented as I and some friends test and play with the board.

+Check out the work so far: http://philipsdyoo.github.io/bingo/

-TODO:
+## TODO:

-Frontend styling and design
+* Frontend styling and design

-Possibly a printer-friendly page for making multiple randomized boards
+* Possibly a printer-friendly page for making multiple randomized boards

-Maybe RWD so that you can use the board on the go or with a smartphone/tablet
+* Maybe RWD so that you can use the board on the go or with a smartphone/tablet

-Add a MIT Open Source License file